G. H. Mumm: History

+In 1970, the German sparkling wine producer G. H. von Mumm & Co. in Frankfurt was separated from the winery of the same name at Johannisberg.
+The winery was acquired by Rudolf August Oetker in 1957 and continues to be operated by his heirs (Dr. Oetker group) to this day, together with the Schloss Johannisberg wine estate.
+The sparkling wine producer was acquired by the Canadian Seagram group, just as the Champagne house G. H. Mumm in Reims had been.
+On January 16, 2002, the G. H. von Mumm & Co. sparkling wine business, including the Matheus Müller sparkling wine factory in Eltville am Rhein, was resold to Rotkäppchen Sektkellerei from Freyburg, former East Germany, which took on the name Rotkäppchen-Mumm.
+Rotkäppchen itself had been acquired in 1993 through a management buy-out by long-standing employees led by Gunter Heise (42 percent), with liqueur producer Harald Eckes-Chantré (of Eckes-Granini Group) as a partner (58 percent).
+With a market share of around 36%, Rotkäppchen Sekt is the market leader in the German sparkling wine market.

+Seagram sold the champagne brand G. H. Mumm to the French beverage group Pernod Ricard in 2001.
+This took place in the wake of the breakup and acquisition of the Seagram group by Vivendi and the subsequent sale of its spirits division.

 Sponsorships

 G.H.
 Mumm was the official sponsor of F1 racing from 2000 until 2015 and provided the champagne bottles for the podium celebrations after each race.
 Now, they are the official sponsor of Formula E. G.H.
 Mumm Cordon Rouge is also the official champagne of the Kentucky Derby and Australia's Melbourne Cup, two major horse races.
 In October 2016, it was announced that G.H.
 Mumm would replace J&B after 39 years as the headline sponsor of South Africa's major horse race event, The Sun Met.

 In November 2016, G.H.
 Mumm announced the appointment of eight-time Olympic gold medallist sprinter Usain Bolt as its "CEO" (Chief Entertainment Officer) to feature in a multi-media promotional campaign.

 G.H.
 Mumm also played a central role in Thomas Coville's celebration after achieving his new world record of 49 days and 3 hours for yacht solo-navigation around the world on Christmas Day 2016.